Revolut Became the New Target For Phishing Scams

 Although no one is 100% safe from cyberattacks, not even companies, there’s a difference between exposing yourself to threats and safely surfing the internet.
 Even if your spam filter is able to keep phishing emails out of your inbox, the scammer will still find a way to get through the system.
 Therefore, to protect your data, try to:

-• Frequently updating your software.
-No matter the device you have and use, it’s crucial for it to update automatically whenever necessary to keep up with the latest technology configurations;
+• Frequently update your software.
+Regardless of the device you use, ensure it updates automatically when needed to stay current with the latest technology configurations.

 • Install security software.
-You can even use free software programs since they can deal with basic security threats, but if you want more safety, it would be best to purchase one;
+You can use free software programs to handle basic security threats.
+However, for added safety, it’s best to purchase a more comprehensive solution.

 • Activate MFA (multi-factor authentication) on your devices.
-This system allows you to have another security layer that denies any unauthorised access.
-It works by requiring a second piece of information that only you know;
+This system allows you to have another security layer that denies any unauthorized access.
+It works by requiring a second piece of information that only you know.

 Wrapping up

-Revolut is one of the biggest digital banking services, and it has been reliable for a long time until the recent events when hackers stole users’ data.
-Although the company stopped the process and minimised the gravity of the situation, we only learned that any other company could experience such a breach.
-Therefore, you need to mind your activity on the internet and protect yourself from giving away all your personal information.
+Revolut is one of the biggest digital banking services and has been reliable for a long time.
+However, recent events revealed that hackers stole users‘ data.
+Although the company stopped the breach and minimized its impact, we learned that any company could experience such an attack.
+Therefore, you need to be mindful of your activity on the internet and protect yourself from sharing your personal information.

 More from Author